sergiomt/centorion/README.md

 # ORACLE 11G

+## Prerequisites

 Before running the install script you must have an Oracle OTN account to download http://download.oracle.com/otn/linux/oracle11g/xe/oracle-xe-11.2.0-1.0.x86_64.rpm.zip and save it at `/vagrant/vagrant-setup/cache`

+Oracle Database needs a swap space of at least 2048 Mb which is more that the default of 1279 Mb that comes out of the box.
+So before you begin and with the VM halted, you must add a new virtual hard disk from Virtualbox by right clicking on the machine and then Configuration -> Storage.
+Click on the icon of a hard drive with a + sign and add a new disk of 2Gb fixed size.

+After adding the new hard disk do `vagrant up machine_name`

+Once logged in type:

+`sudo vgdisplay`
+this will display the volume group information showing something like:
+VG Name **cl**

+Then execute
+`sudo fdisk -l`
+to list the available drives.
+You should get in the list **/dev/hdb** or **/dev/sdb** depending on whether you are using spinning or solid states physical drives.

+Now execute:
+`
+sudo pvcreate /dev/sdb
+sudo vgextend cl /dev/sdb
+sudo lvextend -L+2G /dev/cl/swap
+`
+this will add 2Gb to the swap space.

+Now you can start installation by running the provided Bash script.

 [Installation Script](vagrant-setup/oracle11g2.sh)

+## Post installation configuration

+As part of the installation process, the script will automatically initiate oracle-xe configure which will interactively ask you questions about which ports must be used and whether Oracle must start on boot or not.

 -------------------------------------------------------------------------------